Allied (film): Plot

-In 1941 during World War II, Wing Commander Max Vatan, a Royal Canadian Air Force pilot with intelligence duties, travels to Casablanca in Morocco to assassinate a German ambassador.
-To pose as a married couple he is partnered with a French Resistance fighter, Marianne Beauséjour, who escaped from France after her resistance group was compromised and eliminated.
+In 1942, during World War II, Wing Commander Max Vatan, a Royal Canadian Air Force pilot with intelligence duties, travels to Casablanca in Morocco to assassinate a German ambassador.
+To pose as a married couple, he is partnered with a French Resistance fighter, Marianne Beauséjour, who escaped from France after her resistance group was compromised and eliminated.
 Marianne secures Max an invitation to a party where they plan to conduct the assassination.
-Their mutual affection, and a belief they might not survive the day, results in a sexual encounter on the day of the mission.
-After the successful assassination they escape and Max asks Marianne to come with him to London and be his wife.
-They marry, settle in Hampstead, and have a baby girl they name Anna.
+Their mutual affection and a belief that they might not survive the day result in a sexual encounter on the day of the mission.
+After the successful assassination, they escape, and Max asks Marianne to come with him to London and be his wife.
+They marry, settle in Hampstead, and have a baby girl whom they name Anna.

 In 1944, Max learns from the Special Operations Executive that Marianne may be a German spy who stole the identity of a French Resistance fighter, and that the German ambassador they assassinated was a dissident Hitler wanted dead.
-To test their suspicions, the SOE runs a "blue dye" operation: Max is ordered to write down a piece of false intelligence at home, where Marianne can find it.
-If the information is picked up from intercepted German transmissions, Max must execute her, and if found to be an accomplice he will be hanged for high treason.
+To test their suspicions, the SOE runs a "blue dye" tracking operation: Max is ordered to write down a piece of false intelligence at home, where Marianne can find it.
+If the information is picked up from intercepted German transmissions, Max must execute her, and if found to be an accomplice, he will be hanged for high treason.
 Defiant, Max visits Guy Sangster, a former colleague who knew Marianne; however, Sangster, blinded in the war, cannot confirm her identity.
 He reveals that resistance fighter Paul Delamare, who worked with Marianne in France, is still alive in Dieppe and could identify her.
-Max finds a young pilot, Adam Hunter, who gives him a photograph with a "classified" note—asking if the woman in the photo is Marianne Beauséjour—and instructs him to obtain a "yes" or "no" answer from Delamare.
-When Max and Marianne host a house party his commanding officer, Frank Heslop, tells him that Hunter was killed while waiting on the ground for the answer from Delamare and berates him for his insubordination.
+Max finds a young pilot, Adam Hunter, and gives him a photograph with a "classified" note—asking if the woman in the photo is Marianne Beauséjour—and instructs him to obtain a "yes" or "no" answer from Delamare.
+When Max and Marianne host a house party, his commanding officer, Frank Heslop, tells him that Hunter was killed while waiting on the ground for the answer from Delamare and berates him for his insubordination.
 Max wonders if what he was told about Marianne is a test of his loyalty as part of a promotion to V-Section.